 Model Aircraft: Model aircraft are not for business purposes, only for hobby and recreation, and generally do not have the FAA requirement for special authorizations or waivers.
-Safety guidelines generally require that model aircraft weigh less than 55 pounds, operate below 400 feet, remain within the operator’s line of sight, avoid operating over people or stadiums, remain clear of other aircraft, and avoid operating within five miles of an airport without prior control tower approval.
+Safety guidelines generally require that model aircraft weigh less than 55 pounds, operate below 400 feet, remain within the Remote Pilot in Command’s line of sight, avoid operating over people or stadiums, remain clear of other aircraft, and avoid operating within five miles of an airport without prior control tower approval.

 - Any violations of University policies by an individual will be dealt with in accordance with applicable University policies and procedures, which may include disciplinary actions up to and including termination from the University and/or restrictions regarding access to USI property.

 - Legal prohibitions regarding physical presence on campus/trespassing and other legal action also may be pursued against third parties that operate UAS in violation of this policy.